About the Canadian Organization of Medical Physicists (COMP)

-The membership meets formally at the COMP Annual Scientific Meeting.
-Proffered papers on various topics of current research interests are presented.
-This is an opportunity for the members to network and keep abreast of colleagues’ research activities.
-It is also a venue to formally discuss issues of concern to the membership.
+The membership has opportunities to meet formally at the COMP Annual Scientific Meeting and at the COMP Winter School.
+Proffered papers on various topics of current research interests are presented at the Scientific Meeting while the Winter School focuses on continuing education opportunities in a multi-disciplinary environment.
+These meetings provide opportunities for members to network, keep abreast of colleagues’ research activities and interests and to formally discuss issues of concern to the membership.

 COMP also encourages corporate membership by national and international corporations.
-The annual meeting is an opportunity for COMP's industry partners to showcase new products and form collaborations with other corporations as well as with Canadian scientists.
+The scientific meeting and winter school are both opportunities for COMP's industry partners to showcase new products and form collaborations with other corporations as well as with Canadian scientists.

 COMP is a member organization of the International Organization for Medical Physics and is approximately equivalent in scope to the American Association of Physicists in Medicine or to the European body, the Institute of Physics and Engineering in Medicine.